gcallah/SoftwareEngineering/md/chap1.md

 browsers, custom phone apps, and API access from other programs?
 - Is the software secure, given the entire world can access it?

-The increasing development of the Internet also allows information to be not stored in local drives; instead applications such as Microsoft Office 265 and the Google Suite allows users to be able to add and house information in remote "clouds".
+The increasing development of the Internet also allows information storage apart from local disk drives.
+Instead applications such as Microsoft Office 365 and the Google Suite allow users house information in remote "clouds".